Feedback Form

 The tower held up its hand the college bells shook their heads in blessing

 This once again stresses his anticipation and excitement at the prospect of becoming a father.
-In order to relate the poet’s lack of acceptance Jon Stallworthy describes the man as having an outer body experience.
+The poet also uses personification as he describes the symbolic almond tree waving him.

 For the tree was waving me waving me upstairs